-The sugars and oils in the skin of freshly-picked produce make all the difference in the world when it comes to their flavor profile.
+The sugars and oils in the skin of freshly picked produce make all the difference in the world when it comes to their flavor profile.
+It is no surprise that the aromatic zest of many citrus varieties is a key ingredient in recipes.
 Kumquats are like the flavor of tangerine Life Savers with the flavor scent of orange blossoms, lemon blossoms and cotton candy.
 Really – heaven tastes like this.
 Perfume-y, tangy, sour and sweet.
 Boom.

-In my first winter of raising a few small trees indoors and in the greenhouse, I discovered that by the middle of January, I had so much fruit, that I could not use it all.
+In my first winter of raising a few small young trees indoors and in the greenhouse, I discovered that by the middle of January, I had so much fruit that I could not use it all.

 Before you start, however, there are a few things you must know.
 First off – those little sprouted seeds that you found in the grapefruit this morning?
 Throw them away.

 It is a common question: Can you grow yuzu plants and other citrus trees from seed?
 The answer is no, not really.